populationgenomics/team-docs/infrastructure.md

     - A user submits a dataset, access_level, repo, commit and command to the analysis-runner,
     - The analysis-runner confirms the user has access to the _dataset_,
     - Using hail batch as the _service-account_ with the appropriate permissions, it checks out the repository at a specific commit
-    - Runs the command on the freshly checked out repository.
+    - Runs the command on the freshly checked out repository: this often constructs a longer pipeline that's run in Hail Batch ("batch-in-batch").
 - [Sample-metadata server](https://github.com/populationgenomics/sample-metadata): Stores metadata about participants, samples, sequences and families.
-    - Manually managed MariaDB server (with system-versioned tables)
+    - Manually managed MariaDB server (with system-versioned tables).
-    - API layer (hosted on CloudRun)
+    - API layer hosted on Cloud Run, to check permissions and avoid direct access to SQL tables.
     - Permissions managed through secrets generated on Pulumi.
 - [Cromwell](https://github.com/broadinstitute/cromwell): Used for running WDL workflows.
     - Access is only available through the analysis-runner.
     - A service account is provided to Cromwell, which runs the workflow as that service-account.
 - [Seqr](https://github.com/populationgenomics/seqr):
-    - Elasticsearch - managed through the GCP Marketplace.
+    - Managed Elasticsearch - holds the annotated variant data, gets queried by the Django app.
+Managed through the GCP Marketplace.
-    - Postgres - managed through the Cloud SQL.
+    - Managed Postgres (Cloud SQL).
     - Authentication using OAuth2 through the Identity-Aware Proxy.
-    - Reference database is updated using Cloud Scheduler and a separately hosted CloudRun instance of _seqr_.
+    - Reference database is updated using Cloud Scheduler and a separately hosted Cloud Run instance of _seqr_.

 ## Permissions